Look It Up: Bilingual Dictionaries Improve Neural Machine Translation: Experiments

 \subsection{Results: BPE-Based}

-As described in Section~\ref{sec:bpemethod}, we fuse subwords in order to attach definitions.
-Again we must first decide whether we wanted to fuse multi-word expressions.
-On the dev set, both methods have comparable performance (Table \ref{tab:bpe_fuse}).
-Since we were interested in using as much of the dictionary as possible, we chose the model that fuses phrases.

-As described in Section~\ref{sec:bpemethod}, we fuse subwords and attach definitions only for words whose frequency falls below a threshold.
-To tune this threshold, we trained models using thresholds of $k=5$, $10$, $15$, $20$, $50$, $100$, and $\infty$, and measured BLEU on the development set (Figure \ref{tab:frequency}).
-We found that for Chinese-English, $k=\infty$ was best, but for German-English, $k=5$ was best.
+As described in Section~\ref{sec:bpemethod}, we attach definitions only for words whose frequency falls below a threshold.
+We found that the optimal frequency thresholds vary on different datasets, and there was no direct correlation to corpus size.
+For each dataset, we trained models using thresholds of $k=5$, $10$, $15$, $20$, $25$, and $50$.
+We reported the test scores of the models that had the highest BLEU score on the development dataset.

-The results are shown in Table~\ref{tab:bpebased}.
 As before, we compared against the two baselines (\emph{Baseline} and \emph{Append}).
-To tease apart the effect of fusing words and adding dictionary definitions, we also tested a model where all words that would receive definitions are fused, but the definitions are not actually attached (\emph{Fuse}).
-Finally, we tested our model (\emph{Attach}).
-On Chinese-English, our model improved significantly over the baselines across all tasks, whereas appending the dictionary to the parallel data did worse, significantly so on all tasks except UM-all.
-On German-English, the results on Europarl-small were similar, with Append doing significantly worse and our model doing significantly better.
-Interestingly, on Europarl-all, Append does significantly better than the baseline.
+On Chinese-English (Table~\ref{tab:bpebased}), we only tested our \emph{Attach} model since Chinese has essentially no morphological inflection.
+Appending the dictionary to the parallel data did worse than baseline, significantly so on all tasks except UM-all.
+By contrast, our model improved over the baseline significantly across all tasks except Subtitles.